VisActor/VChart/CONTRIBUTING.md

 1. Fork the [repository](todo) and create your branch from `main`.
 2. (If rush has been install, just go to step 3) global install [@microsoft/rush](https://rushjs.io/pages/intro/get_started/)：`npm i --global @microsoft/rush`.
-3. Run `rush update --full` in the repository root.
+3. Run `rush update` in the repository root.
 4. If you’ve fixed a bug or added code that should be tested, add tests!
 5. Ensure the test suite passes (`rush test`).
 Tip: `rush test -- --watch TestName` is helpful in development.
 6. Make sure your code lints (`rush lint`).
 Tip: Lint runs automatically when you git commit (Use Git Hooks).